LewisKempford/RBWM_HWB_profile/README.md

 * Ideally an Integrated Development Environment for R (such as RStudio).
 * Microsoft PowerPoint.
 * Data sources you'd like to use.
 * phiTools package.
-The version used is available as part of this repository.
+The version used is available as part of each release.
 * [phutils](https://github.com/daudi/phutils).
 * [fingertipsR](https://github.com/ropensci/fingertipsR)
 * [fingertipscharts](https://github.com/dhsc-govuk/fingertipscharts)